What do my teeth have to do with my fertility?

 Most research on fertility and dental health focuses on periodontal disease.
 The main symptoms are swollen, red and sensitive gums.

-All the women with polycystic ovary syndrome (PCOS) and with endometriosis and men with erectile dysfunction are more likely to be diagnosed with periodontal disease than the general population.
+The women with polycystic ovary syndrome (PCOS) and with endometriosis and men with erectile dysfunction are more likely to be diagnosed with periodontal disease than the general population.

 Gingivitis